-$^{27}$ We also note that it is possible that our results are confounded by selection bias, since we only observe monitoring behavior for funds that chose to hold a stock.
+27We also note the possibility that our results are confounded by selection bias, since we only observe monitoring behavior for funds that chose to hold a stock.
 We address selection bias concerns by implementing a Heckman (1979) model.
-The results are shown in Section C of the Online Appendix.
-Even after correcting for selection bias, we find there is a statistically and economically significant difference in the voting behavior between active and index funds.
+Section C of the Online Appendix shows the results.
+Even after correcting for selection bias, we find a statistically and economically significant difference in the voting behavior between active and index funds.

-&lt;sup>28Section A of the Online Appendix presents regression estimates using our high-dimensional fixed effect specification.
+28Section A of the Online Appendix presents regression estimates using our high-dimensional fixed effect specification.
 The results confirm the findings in Figure 6.